 If you want more control over all of the cooling fans you can connect them to a fan controller.
 The controller sits in a 5.25 inch bay next to your DVD drive or a 3.5 inch where a floppy drive would go.
 This allows you full control of each fan.
 Some models give you temperature readings from inside the case.

 Many case fans have both the 4 pin molex and smaller 3 pin connections.

-Connecting through the motherboard is best since the fan not only gets power from the connection, but the motherboard can also monitor the fans speed and sound a warning if the fan ever stops spinning.
+Connecting through the motherboard is best since the fan not only gets power from the connection, but the motherboard can also monitor and control the fans speed and sound a warning if the fan ever stops spinning.

 Most motherboards have at least 2 of these 3 pin fan connections.
 Check the specs or take a look at the motherboard you buy to be sure.